Tarlanc/Nogrod/README.md

 As of version 1.1, Nogrod may also be included as a module to any Python script.
 Upon inclusion, most of the functions of Nogrod may be called directly.
 The syntax is provided in the glossary in the appendix of the documentation.

-Please refer to the full documentation for further information.
+Please refer to the full documentation, Nogrod_1-1.pdf, for further information.